 - Hot springs.
 You can enjoy a bath into the warm and relaxing hot springs while it’s cold outside, surrounded by wonderful scenery of Val d’Orcia or Maremma.
 Tuscany is the Italian region with the biggest number of wild hot springs, thermal baths, and luxury wellness centers and resorts.

 - Skiing.
-If you love skiing, or snowboarding, you can think about spending a couple of days in one of the ski resort of the Tosco-Emiliano Apennines.
-Of course they are not Dolomites, but they have enough slopes to have fun and are easy to reach from every part of the region.
+If you love skiing or snowboarding, you can think about spending a couple of days in one of the ski resort of the Tosco-Emiliano Apennines.
+Of course, they are not The Dolomites, but they have enough slopes to have fun and are easy to reach from every part of the region.

 - Carnival.
-If you like music, colored floats and masks, from the end of January until the end of February, visitors can enjoy Carnival festivals in many towns of Tuscany and taste delicious cakes as rice doughnuts or Cenci pastries.
+If you like music, colored floats, and masks, from the end of January until the end of February, visitors can enjoy Carnival festivals in many towns of Tuscany and taste delicious cakes as rice doughnuts or Cenci pastries.
 The main event and the most famous is the Carnival of Viareggio in Versilia.
-For five days, the biggest Carnival floats of Europe parade along the seaside promenade, surrounded by thousand of happy locals and tourists dressed up with funny costumes dancing at the rhythm of the music.
+For five days, the biggest Carnival floats of Europe parade along the seaside promenade, surrounded by thousands of happy locals and tourists dressed up with funny costumes dancing to the rhythm of the music.

 Love truck float at the Carnival of Viareggio

 - The weather.
 It may be cold or rainy and have some snow up on the hills.
 Anyway, wearing a warm coat, scarf, gloves, and a hat you can go wherever you want.
 To have an idea on how is the weather in Tuscany, click here.